athomasq/athomasq.github.io/essays/investing-in-public.md

 <br/>

-## 6. Company Selection
+## 6. Picking Winners

-Should I pick based on team, or product, or market?
+Should I select companies to invest in based on team, or product, or market?
 I'm a big fan of Andy Weissman's answer: **why choose?**

 Nobody's forcing me to invest, so I should be willing to pass on deal after deal until I find one that has a great team *and* a great product *and* a great market.
 Anything else is a compromise.